Elias Rahbani

 Elias Hanna Al Rahbani (إلياس حنا الرحباني; 26 June 1938 – 4 January 2021) was a Lebanese musician, composer, songwriter, orchestra conductor, and reality television personality, sitting as judge on a number of talent shows.
 He composed more than 2,500 songs, including 2,000 in Arabic.
 He wrote the soundtrack for more than 25 films, a number of TV series, and also composed musical scores for the piano.
-He composed songs for a number of artists, including Fairuz and Sabah.
+He composed songs for a number of artists, including Sabah and his sister-in-law Fairuz.

 Early life

 Rahbani was born into a musical family.
 His older siblings were Assi and Mansour, known as the Rahbani brothers.
 He studied music at the Lebanese Academy (1945–1958) and did his specialization at the National Music College from 1955 to 1956.
 His older brothers also arranged private lessons for him for almost ten years, under the supervision of French music professors.

 In 1957, at the age of nineteen, Rahbani wanted to continue his musical studies in Moscow but injured his right hand, which meant the end of his dreams of becoming a major piano player.
 He later trained with his left hand and concentrated on music composition instead.